Níck

 The main lesson to be taken is that negative-mass barotropic spherically symmetric stars in general relativity must be dynamically unstable.
 This result does not depend on quantum theory in any way, and it is a completely classical argument for why there are no negative masses.

-References for this Summary
+References for this Short Summary